z4kn4fein/stashbox/docs/docs/configuration/registration-configuration.md

 </TabItem>
 <TabItem value="Instance" label="Instance">

-This is an example of how you can register an instance with the options API:
+An example of how you can register an instance with the options API:
 ```cs
 container.Register<IJob, DbBackup>(options => options
     .WithInstance(new DbBackup()));